Refurbished Medical Devices Market Size and Share

 By Product: Imaging equipment anchors value and AI boosts turnover

-Medical imaging equipment accounts for the largest 40.13% slice of the refurbished medical equipment market in 2024 and continues to set price benchmarks for the category.
+Medical imaging equipment accounts for the largest 40.13% slice of the refurbished medical devices market in 2024 and continues to set price benchmarks for the category.
 The installed base of magnet resonance and computed tomography systems built between 2015 and 2020 is now entering second-life cycles, and refurbishers can restore those platforms by swapping coils, updating detectors, and upgrading software.
 X-ray and ultrasound units deliver lower ticket sizes yet sell in higher volume, especially into secondary hospitals in Southeast Asia and West Africa.
 The AI retrofit wave widens margins further because predictive analytics modules or computer-aided diagnosis plug-ins add tangible clinical value without new hardware.
-As a result, the refurbished medical equipment market size for the imaging segment is forecast to climb in line with the overall 10.02% trajectory.
+As a result, the refurbished medical devices market size for the imaging segment is forecast to climb in line with the overall 10.02% trajectory.

 The operating room and surgical equipment niche is the fastest-growing product cohort and is expected to record 11.85% CAGR through 2030.
 Ambulatory surgical centers favor refurbished anesthesia machines, tables, and endoscopy towers because these units accelerate time to revenue at lower risk.
 OEM parts availability has also improved, allowing refurbishment workshops to validate sterility and electrical safety to the same standards as new equipment.
 Electrosurgical platforms and laparoscopic systems lend themselves to modular component swaps, shortening refurbishment cycle times.
 End-user demand now spans community hospitals in the United States as well as high-acuity centers in the Gulf states, confirming that value recognition is spreading beyond budget-constrained facilities.